Welcome to starting a fish tank for beginners guide 2023

 A water change does not mean changing all the water in the tank.
 You will only be required to removed some of the water and replaced with tap water.
 This will make sure the PH and temperature are not affected significantly.

 By far the most colourful and attractive fish to have in your home.
 Marine fish are warm blooded and so the water temperature is very important.
-Temperatures varying between 73°F and 82°F are need so a heater would be required depending on your location.
+Temperatures varying between 73°F and 82°F are need so a good aquarium heater would be required depending on your location.

 The main element to consider is the salt content of the water referred to as salinity.